glenkitchen/assembly/COMPONENTS.md

 - Apply styling by wrapping Material UI and third-party components with a Styled Component.
 - Use Styled Components to create custom components.
-- Apply theme variables to styles with the Styled System `css` prop.
+- Use the Styles Componenets theme object (Apply the theme variables with the Styled System `css` prop.)

 # Appendix.
-Wrap a Material UI Component with a Styled Component (1)
+Wrap a Material UI Component with a Styled Component

 - https://medium.com/sipios/use-styled-components-with-material-ui-react-e0759f9a15ce

 # Appendix.
-Wrap an Ant Design Component with a Styled Component (2)
+Wrap an Ant Design Component with a Styled Component (1)

 - https://gist.github.com/newswim/fa916c66477ddd5952f7d6548e6a0605

 # TODO

+Notes:

+- Consume properties that should not be passed to a child element:

+  - Gather the rest of the parameters with the rest operator
+  - Spread the rest parameter on the parent elemene with the spread operator

+- Style child elements and override a style

+  - Style the element or style with a higher specificity.
+(Use & to reference the main component)

+          & .label    // style child
+          &.disabled  // override class

+  - Use the classes property to reference the generated class name

+Components

 - Box
 - FullScreen (Use Grid) HERE